Sqaaakoi/Vencord/README.md

     -   Removes a LOT of annoyances from Discord
     -   See the [README](https://github.com/Sqaaakoi/vc-junkCleanup/blob/main/README.md#removed-junk) for more information
     -   Available as a [userplugin](https://github.com/Sqaaakoi/vc-junkCleanup) (for easy standalone installation)
+-   ShyTyping
+    -   Prevents you from accidentally revealing that you're lurking in a channel
+    -   Available as a [userplugin](https://git.nin0.dev/Sqaaakoi-VencordUserPlugins) (for easy standalone installation)
 -   SqaaakoiForkSupport
     -   Adds a welcome/changelog modal
     -   Warns you about asking for support with my plugins in the Vencord support channel